thyal/Quiz-Game/README.md

 The actual game works like this; A question will appear on the screen, and the players will get a few answers to choose from.
 They get 20 seconds to answer, and the get scored on wheter they have the right one answer, and how long time they use to answer.
 There is a time-counter, so you always see how long each round has left, and how long it will be before the next round starts.
 You will also see the players that are connected to the game, you will see you score, both total score of the game, and after each round.
 You will also always see what place you are in.
 This makes the game very interactive, and alive.
 The game is over when the question-limit choosed are reached.
 A winner will then be announced and the leaderboard will be updated.

+The leaderboard contains all users in the application, and how many wins they have.
+It is ofcourse ordered by wins.
+The profile page contains just some information about the logged in user.
+It just shows the username and number of wins.

+The main functionality is in the game.

 I have written more about my thoughts, and such in the final-thoughts section.